AndasDev/snapsvg-react-example/README.md

-# snapsvg-react-example
+# Advanced animated SVG in ReactJS

-Proven concept for using exported SnapSVG projects from Adobe Animate.cc
+Proven concept for using exported SnapSVG and SVGAnimator(Adobe Animate.cc) in Reactprojects.
+To properly use this example you need Adobe Animate.cc installed.

 ## Installation

 Follow create-react-app guide to build this ReactApp project.

-## SnapSVG gist
+## SVGAnimator example

-SnapSVG gist is located in ./src/SVGAnimator.js
+SVGAnimator example is located in ./src/SVGAnimator.js

+## What's in it?

+* Demonstrates how to use it in ReactJS app
+* Demonstrates how to use it in a selector export approach